dlangkip/dlangkip/README.md

-🌍 Data-Driven Developer | Python Enthusiast | Innovator
+🌍 Data-Driven Developer | Python Enthusiast

 👋 Hi there!
 I'm a software developer with a passion for leveraging data and Python to create impactful, user-centric applications.
 Whether it's building intuitive mobile apps with Kivy or developing dynamic web platforms, I thrive on turning data into actionable insights and seamless experiences.